 The ceremony takes place in a lavish hall with all the heroes in attendance.
 A minister from among the Inhumans performs the ceremony, following which Black Bolt gives his kingly blessing to the union.
 Back at Avengers Mansion, Pietro and Wanda’s father Bob Frank (the Whizzer) watches the ceremony from his hospital bed on the satellite hookup Tony Stark set up for him and Jarvis the butler.

 The time comes for the bride and groom to depart, so Crystal’s pet Lockjaw teleports himself, Quicksilver and Crystal off to a secret location for their honeymoon.
 Johnny Storm assures Medusa that he truly has made peace with the situation as the story comes to an end. +++

-NEXT TIME – FINALLY – FOR REALS – WE ENTER THE HOME STRETCH IN THE CELESTIAL MADONNA SAGA!
+NEXT TIME – FINALLY – FOR REALS – WITH AGATHA HARKNESS ON HAND WE ENTER THE HOME STRETCH IN THE CELESTIAL MADONNA SAGA!
 THE MEAT OF THE STORY GETS ROLLING AND WILL NOT LET UP FOR SEVERAL INSTALLMENTS, WRAPPING UP THE MYSTERIES OF MANTIS, THE VISION’S ODD PROBLEMS AND SOME OTHER LOOSE ENDS DATING BACK TO THE AVENGERS-DEFENDERS WAR AND THE KREE-SKRULL WAR BEFORE IT.

 (Seriously, from my research for this I would definitely say that if the Celestial Madonna Saga had been the final story EVER for the Avengers it would have been the perfect tale to go out on.)